NrgXnat/oasis-scripts/README.md

 If you are **downloading**, run the download_oasis_scans script using the following command:

 ```
-./download_oasis_scans.sh <input_file.csv> <directory_name> <xnat_central_username> <scan_type>
+./download_oasis_scans.sh <input_file.csv> <directory_name> <nitrc_ir_username> <scan_type>
 ```

-Where `<input_file.csv>` is the name of the file containing the list of OASIS experiment IDs, `<directory_name>` is the name of your empty directory, `<xnat_central_username>` is your XNAT Central username, and `<scan_type>` is the scan type you would like to download.
+Where `<input_file.csv>` is the name of the file containing the list of OASIS experiment IDs, `<directory_name>` is the name of your empty directory, `<nitrc_ir_username>` is your NITRC-IR username, and `<scan_type>` is the scan type you would like to download.
 Adding scan_type is optional, and without it all the scans will be downloaded.
 If you choose to include the scan type option, choose from the [list of available scan types](https://github.com/NrgXnat/oasis-scripts#list-of-available-scan-types) below.
 You can enter a single scan type such as `T1w`, a comma-separated list with no spaces such as `T1w,T2w,FLAIR`, or leave it out completely.
 A couple of example commands:

 ```
 # Download T1w, T2w, and FLAIR scans from the sessions listed in myfile.csv